Narrow down data#

 mesh_scoping_6 = extract_scop_fc_op.outputs.mesh_scoping_as_scopings_container()

-print("Scoping from FieldsContainer", "\n", mesh_scoping_6, "\n")
+print("Scoping from FieldsContainer:", "\n", mesh_scoping_6, "\n")

-Scoping from FieldsContainer
+Scoping from FieldsContainer:

 DPF Scopings Container